ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 ## Stitching in remote schemas

-To include a remote schema, we'll need to provide subservice config settings for&mdash;at minimum&mdash;a _non-executable_ schema and an executor that connects to the remote API:
+To include a remote schema, we'll need to provide subschema config settings for&mdash;at minimum&mdash;a _non-executable_ schema and an executor that connects to the remote API:

 ```js
 import { buildSchema } from 'graphql';